The 7+ Best Women’s Tennis Racquets

 Its weight is right in the same range as the other racquets on the list, but there are two additional options with the Babolat Pure Aero Team and Lite, which weigh 10.6 and 10 ounces, respectively.
 Beyond that, the racquet remains unchanged and delivers the same excellent performance.

-Caroline Wozniacki’s racquet of choice is the Babolat Pure Aero Plus, an extended version that’s a half-inch longer than the standard 27 inches.
-The added length will give you even more power and spin.
+Caroline Wozniacki’s racquet is the Babolat Pure Aero Plus, an extended version that’s a half-inch longer than the standard 27 inches for even more power and spin.

 Key Specs